Putin critic Navalny fights for life, aides suspect poisoning | Politics

 Doctors gave contradictory information about Navalny's condition, saying it had stabilised and that he was in a coma, but also that there was still a threat to his life and they were working to save him.
 Navalny's wife Yulia flew from Moscow to be with him.
 Yarmysh said hospital officials had so far prevented Navalny's personal doctor, who had also flown in, from seeing him.

 Doctors were also refusing to discharge him so that he could be flown to Europe for emergency treatment, she said.
 The hospital said his condition meant he could not be moved for now.
+Germany and France offered to provide Navalny with medical care on their soil.

+An ambulance aircraft with a team specialised in treating coma patients is due to leave Germany to pick up Navalny on Thursday evening, the Berlin-based Cinema for Peace Foundation said.
 HISTORY OF POISONINGS

 There is a long history of Kremlin foes being poisoned or falling ill after suspected poisonings.
 They include Sergei Skripal, a former double agent poisoned with a nerve agent in 2018 in Salisbury, England, and Alexander Litvinenko, a Kremlin critic who died in London in 2006 after drinking green tea laced with polonium-210.